-Getting Started with Google’s Page Speed API
+Getting started with Google’s Page Speed API

 Page speed is one of the biggest indicators of how long someone will spend on your site.
 Slow loading pages can lead to higher bounce rates, lower conversion rates, and hence, lower revenue.